Bogoliubov-Fermi Surfaces in Noncentrosymmetric Multicomponent Superconductors

 The systems with inversion in both normal and superconducting states \cite{agterberg} may be studied in analogy with the present calculation.
 The effective Hamiltonian is then four-dimensional, however, which introduces further subtleties in the algebra behind its computation.
 One may, nevertheless, understand the appearance and the stability of the BF surface in that case without resorting to topology.
 The details of this approach will be presented in a separate publication.

-Examples of non-centrosymmetric superconductors with broken TR are believed to include LaNiC${}_2$ \cite{smidman,Hillier,Lee,Bondale,Pecharsky,Chen,Iwamoto}, LaNiGa${}_2$ \cite{weng}, La${}_7$Ir${}_3$ \cite{Barker}, and Re${}_6$Zr \cite{Singh}.
+Examples of noncentrosymmetric superconductors with broken TR are believed to include LaNiC${}_2$ \cite{smidman,Hillier,Lee,Bondale,Pecharsky,Chen,Iwamoto}, LaNiGa${}_2$ \cite{weng}, La${}_7$Ir${}_3$ \cite{Barker}, and Re${}_6$Zr \cite{Singh}.
 All four materials are also commonly assumed to be fully gapped, however.
-It would be interesting to identify a non-centrosymmetric material that breaks TR but displays $\sim T^3 $ behavior in the specific heat over a range of temperatures, for example.
-Instead of extending all the way to zero we would predict this behavior crossing over to $\sim T$ at the lowest temperatures, provided the superconductor is weakly coupled and that the BF surface survives.
+It would be interesting to identify a noncentrosymmetric material that breaks TR but displays $\sim T^3 $ behavior in the specific heat over a range of temperatures, for example.
+Instead of extending all the way to zero we would predict this behavior crossing over to $\sim T$ below $\sim T_c ^2 /E_{\rm ASOC}$, provided that the BF surface survives.
 Similar crossovers that would reflect a finite residual density of states in the superconducting phase should be observable in the penetration depth and thermal conductivity as well.

-We are grateful to I. Boettcher and C. Timm for many useful discussions and comments.
-JML is supported by the DFG grant No. LI 3628/1-1, and IFH by the NSERC of Canada.

 \begin{widetext}